-The subject property is located at 4535 Mill Road in Naramata, BC.
+The subject property is located at 4545 Mill Road in Naramata, BC.
 The property is generally rectangular in shape and is approximately 0.03 hectares (0.075 acres) in plan area.
-The property is relatively flat, and currently contains a small cabin as well as some landscaping infrastructure (ie; small walls, steps, fences, etc.).
-The property is bordered by a residential property to the north, Mill Road to the east, public property to the south and Okanagan Lake to the west.
+The property is relatively flat, and currently contains small structures as well as some landscaping infrastructure (ie; small walls, steps, fences, etc.).
+The property is bordered by a residential properties to the east and west, Mill Road to the north, and Okanagan Lake to the south.